Are you aware of the COVID-19 tax changes in effect? We just passed tax season, and most people would have received

 Right now, there are no extensions for filing GST/HST sales tax returns.
 But no late filing penalty will incur if a return is filed late, as long as it’s filed by June 30, 2020.
 The deadline to remit GST/HST from March 27, 2020, to May 31, 2020, is now June 30, 2020.

-Trusts can also defer their tax filing deadline out to May 1, 2020, for the 2019 tax year.
-And balances owing can are acceptable up to September 1, 2020, with interest and penalties waived.
+Trusts can also defer their tax filing deadline to May 1, 2020, for the 2019 tax year.
+And balances owing can be accepted up to September 1, 2020, with interest and penalties waived.

 The CRA now accepts electronic signatures, which should help people and businesses connect with their tax professionals without having to risk exposure to the virus.

 But if you can file on time, you should.
 Certain benefits are calculated using your return.
 This includes the Canada Child Benefit.

 If you delay your filing, you delay getting those benefits.
 Naturally, the faster you file your taxes, the faster you can get that money.

 Penalties and Interest Relief for Extended Deadlines

 While the COVID-19 tax changes are a welcome relief, there may be situations that don’t apply to the information provided above.
 The CRA handles these on a case-by-case basis.

 If you get reassessed for whatever reason, you can file a Notice of Objection.
 This will explain your reasons for objecting to the reassessment.
 It will also include all the facts needed to prove your point.